 Indeed, there was apparently a stubborn tradition which insisted that Abraham actually went through with the act of sacrifice.
-After all, following the biblical command of the angel to Abraham (the deus ex machina as it were) – ‘Do not cast your hand against the lad’ [Gen. 22:19].
-Where is Isaac?
-If indeed, his life has just been saved, why doesn’t he accompany his father, why don’t they go together to the lads, why don’t they – father and son – return home to Be’er Sheva and Sarah together (as they have been twice described as doing – father and son walking together – in the context of the Akeda story)?!
+After all, following the biblical command of the angel to Abraham (the deus ex machina as it were) – ‘Do not cast your hand against the lad’ (Genesis 22:19), where is Isaac?
+If, indeed, his life has just been saved, why doesn’t he accompany his father, why don’t they go together to the lads, why don’t they – father and son – return home together to Beer Sheva and Sarah (as they have been described twice as doing – father and son walking together – in the context of the Akeda story)?!

-The earliest reference to this notion of Isaac’s actual sacrifice is probably the Midrash Hagadol which cites R. Eleazer ben Pedat, a first generation Amorah of the Talmud:
+The earliest referencee to this notion of Isaac’s actual sacrifice is probably the Midrash Hagadol which cites R. Eleazer ben Pedat, a first generation Amorah of the Talmud: